sreekeshs/Personal/README.md

 # Personal

 Final versions of completed projects.
+Runnable executables, no code.
+May contain further documentation of given project.

 ### GAIA

-Only works with Microsoft Kinect
+Only works with Microsoft Kinect.

 ### The Hole